ransomink/RansomTimer/README.md

-# RansomTimer
+# Ransom Timer
-Trigger an event after a specific interval or delay of time.
+Custom delay (timer) for actions and events.